 Switch off your computer and monitor (and other devices) when you aren't using them.
 Even if your computer needs to be on, remember to switch off your monitor (if you have a separate one) if it isn't needed.

 The standard warranty period for University laptops is five years, no need to replace it after just three.
-If you need to replace your device, but it is still usable When you do need to replace your University device, make sure it is disposed of in accordance with University procedures.
+When you do need to replace your University device, make sure it is disposed of in accordance with University procedures – you'll find the guidance listed under 'Computers'.

 Did you know the University is a founder member of Electronics Watch - an independent monitoring organisation that helps organisations work together and collaborate with their supply chain partners to protect the rights of workers in production regions?
 The University use Electronics Watch's monitoring services to achieve compliance with labour rights safety standards in the supply chains of the ICT hardware goods we purchase.
 The University also has a sustainable procurement standard, available on the Environmental Management System.